 Ragan Gennusa was born in Rosebud, Texas, in 1944 and grew up in Port Arthur, Texas.
 As a young boy, he loved the outdoors, athletics and art, and at an early age, Ragan knew that he wanted more than anything to be an artist.

 Ragan was All-state in track and an All-state quarterback for Port Arthur High School and attended the University of Texas on a football scholarship where he studied art.
 Ragan credits his training as an athlete for teaching him the value of courage, tenacity, and discipline, and the importance of character in pursuit of life as well as an artistic career.
 He graduated from U.T. with a Bachelor of Fine Arts degree in 1968.

-Ragan is well known for his Texas Longhorn paintings and has owned longhorn cattle since 1984.
-Because of their historical contribution, especially to the state of Texas, Ragan has chosen to honor this incredible animal in much of his work.
-Today, Ragan resides in the hill country outside of Dripping Springs, Texas in a house he built, and paints mainly by commission in a studio filled with a sense of the West.
+Ragan has owned longhorn cattle since 1984.
+Because of their historical significance to the state of Texas and his alma mater, Ragan chose to honor the longhorn in much of his work.
+His later years were spent in the hill country outside of Dripping Springs, Texas, in a house he built with a studio.